rosell-dk/webp-convert/docs/converting/options.md

 This is a list of all options available for converting.

-Note that the *stack* and *wpc* converters supports the options of its containing converters.
-Writing this on every option would be tedious, so I have not.<br><br>
+Note that as the *stack* and *wpc* converters delegates the options to their containing converters, the options that they supports depend upon the converters they have been configured to use (and which of them that are operational)<br><br>

 ### `alpha-quality`
 ```